-We already know that special towers exist in $\mathsf{ZFC}$.
+We already know that special towers do exist in $\mathsf{ZFC}$.
 We will see that consistently there are no other towers of length $\om_1$.
-The simplest way to see it is to use $\mathsf{OCA}$.
+The simplest way to see this is to use $\mathsf{OCA}$.
 For the formulation of $\mathsf{OCA}$ see e.g.\ \cite{todorcevic}; we will only use the following consequence of $\mathsf{OCA}$ (see \cite[Proposition 8.4]{todorcevic}):

-\begin{prop}[Todor{\v{c}}evi{\'c}] Under $\mathsf{OCA}$ every uncountable subset of $\mathcal{P}(\om)$ contains an uncountable chain or antichain. \end{prop}
+\begin{prop}[Todor{\v{c}}evi{\'c}] Under $\mathsf{OCA}$ every uncountable subset of $\mathcal{P}(\om)$ contains an uncountable $\sub$-chain or $\sub$-antichain. \end{prop}

 A tower is well-ordered by $\sub^*$, so it cannot contain an uncountable chain.
-Hence, the following holds:
+Hence the following holds:

 \begin{prop} Under $\mathsf{OCA}$ every $\om_1$-tower is special. \end{prop}